 ———.
 Sisikat Din Ako!
 [I’ll Also Get Famous!]
 Your Guide to Making Your Mark in Show Business.
 Mandaluyong City: Anvil Publishing, 2015.
 English version of Mag-Artista Ka!

 Film Academy of the Philippines.
 Filmography of Filipino Films, 1982.
 [Manila]: Film Academy of the Philippines, .
-Founding ceremony of what has been subsequently called Luna Awards.
+Launch publication for what has been subsequently called the Luna Awards, first held in 1984.

 Film Blockbusters from the Philippines.
 [Manila]: Manila International Film Festival, .
 “Dry run” for the regular MIFF, to be held starting the next year.